What Makes a Student Eligible?

 Any student exceeding the 150% requirement will automatically be placed on SAP termination status for financial assistance.
 GED courses are not included in the maximum hours calculation.

-The first semester a student fails to meet one or more of the academic requirements the student is placed on SAP warning.
-The second consecutive semester a student fails to meet one or more of the academic requirements the student is placed on SAP termination.
+The first semester a student fails to meet one or more of the academic requirements, the student is placed on SAP warning.
+The second consecutive semester a student fails to meet one or more of the academic requirements, the student is placed on SAP termination.

 Warning status does not stop a student from receiving assistance and is intended to serve as a notice that eligibility for assistance may be in jeopardy if one or more of the requirements are not met after the next semester.
 If the student raises his or her course completion rate and GPA to meet the standard, the student will be removed from warning and placed back in a satisfactory status.

 Termination status stops a student from receiving all types of financial assistance including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Subsidized and Unsubsidized Direct Loans, Federal Work Study, ISAC MAP Grants, ISAC Merit Recognition Scholarships, Parent Loan for Undergraduate Students (PLUS) and some academic scholarships.

-If a student is placed on termination for financial assistance the student must regain good SAP standing by raising their course completion rate to 66.5% and/or raising their cumulative GPA to 2.0.
-Once these requirements have been met, and if the student has not reached maximum hours allowed for their program of study, financial assistance will be reinstated.
+If a student is placed on termination for financial assistance, the student must regain good SAP standing by raising their course completion rate to 66.5% and/or raising their cumulative GPA to 2.0.
+Once these requirements have been met, and if the student has not reached the maximum hours allowed for their program of study, financial assistance will be reinstated.